 More often than not, we are faced with situations where we know that a deal would be profitable, but we do not actually possess the capital to open such positions.
-With respect to the crypto world, this not only ends up restricting the portfolio of possible investors but also attenuates the magnitude of liquidity.
+With respect to the crypto world, this does not only end up with restricting the portfolio of possible investors but also attenuates the magnitude of liquidity.

 We will look at all the details of leverage trading and the nuances of being successful in it.
 To understand the concept of leverage, we will need to understand the concept of margin trading.